 What: Pick up litter and debris from Interfaith Creek near Dickinson-Versluis Park

-Host: Office of the Kalamazoo County Drain Commissioner, Kalamazoo River Watershed Council, Interfaith Homes, LIFT Foundation, and others
+Host: Office of the Kalamazoo County Drain Commissioner, Kalamazoo River Watershed Council, Interfaith Homes, LIFT Foundation, City of Kalamazoo, and other sponsors

 What: Pick up trash and debris on foot along river banks, remove invasive species, tree trimming, and park cleanup at multiple locations throughout Battle Creek